Physics-50/Module-1/docs/week2.md

 ## Background Reading

 At the end of this week you should have a complete data set for the measured critical angle for (at least) five different masses.

+You should use the kit provided in week 1.
+Note that by using different combinations of the provided bags of bolts you can achieve the requested five masses.
+Take note of the labelled mass on each bag and do not open the bags.

 Before you begin taking data, there are two principles that we would like to introduce: **real-time data visualization** and **iterative experimental design**.
 In taking experimental data, we don't want to just blindly follow the procedure laid out in the experimental design.
 We need to ensure the data we are taking is reasonable and that our conclusions are well-founded and impactful.
 One way to ensure the data is reasonable is to have some real-time visualization set up (“plotting as you go”).
 That way we can see our data as we are taking it, and adapt based on any new information.

 *Warning:* when “plotting as we go” we don’t want to make a real-time decision that incorrectly shapes our conclusions.
 For example, suppose we had made a plan to take 10 data points based on our exploratory measurements.
 But in taking the first 3 data points we notice they are all close to the value we expected, and if we just stop taking data now, we end up with a reasonable conclusion.
 If we stop our hypothesis testing based on whether or not the data gives us the answer we are looking for, then we might draw **incorrect** conclusions based on the spread of just a few data points as [explained here](https://replicationindex.com/2015/01/24/questionable-research-practices-definition-detect-and-recommendations-for-better-practices/){:target="_blank"}.
 If this puzzles you, you might look back to the discussion of [random uncertainty](uncertainty-introduction#random-uncertainty){:target="_blank"}.
 Related concerns are also raised [here](https://www.explainxkcd.com/wiki/index.php/882:_Significant){:target="_blank"}.